xlsdg/react-simplemde-v1/README.md

 const onEvents = {
     'change': function() {
-        // the 'this' variable can get echarts instance console.log(this.value());
+        // the 'this' variable can get SimpleMDE instance console.log(this.value());
     }
 };